Urban decay: History

-Changes in transportation from the public to the private, (specifically the private motor car) eliminated some of the cities' public transport service advantages, e.g., fixed-route buses and trains.
-In particular, at the end of World War II, many political decisions favored suburban development and encouraged suburbanization through financial incentives like FHA loans and VA mortgage aid.
-This allowed many veterans of World War II and their families to afford comfortable single family housing in suburbs.
+Changes in transportation from public to private (specifically, to the private motor car) eliminated some of the public transport service advantages associated with cities, e.g., fixed-route buses and trains.
+In particular, at the end of World War II, many political decisions favored suburban development and encouraged suburbanization through financial incentives like government-supported FHA loans and VA mortgage aid.
+This allowed many veterans of World War II and their families to afford comfortable single-family housing in suburbs.

 The manufacturing industry has historically been a base for the prosperity of major cities.
 When these industries relocate to larger, less urban environments, some cities have experienced population loss with associated urban decay, and even riots.
-Cutbacks on police and fire services may result, while lobbying for government funded housing may increase.
+Cutbacks on police and fire services may result, while lobbying for government-funded housing may increase.
 Increased city taxes encourage residents to move out.
-Libertarian economists argue that rent control contributes to urban blight by reducing new construction and investment in housing and disincentivizing maintenance.
+Libertarian economists argue that rent control contributes to urban blight by reducing new construction and investment in housing and discouraging maintenance.